February 8, 2016

 Learn the ins, outs and in-betweens of naming your American Quarter Horse.

 At AQHA, we’re often intrigued about some of the names owners and breeders come up with for their American Quarter Horses.
 We’ve seen plays on words; made-up-on-the-spot-for-the-occasion names; we-must-have-let-that-one-slip names; cliché names; and the ever-popular pedigree names.
 We chuckle as we wonder, “How in the heck did they think of that?”

 What and how an American Quarter Horse can be named is a common question.
 AQHA does have rules that tend to change from time to time regarding naming a horse.
 We’ll explain these rules, plus tell you how to change your horse’s name if you decide you don’t like it, or didn’t pick it in the first place.
-Check out the AQHA Rule Book for a complete look at AQHA rules and regulations.
+Check out the AQHA Official Handbook of Rules and Regulations for a complete look at AQHA rules and regulations.

 Naming Your AQHA Foal:

 - The horse can be named anything you like.
 Although many people prefer to, you are not required to name your AQHA foal according to pedigree.

 - The name cannot be longer than 20 characters (this includes blank spaces and numbers and is simply because AQHA computer systems are not programmed to allow more).